 A lot of groups are already using Open Collective around the world, like meetups, open source software projects, community initiatives, grassroots citizen movements, mutual aid groups, sector or interest-based coalitions, and projects receiving grants.
 What they have in common is being collectively organised, valuing transparency, and needing to get up and running quickly and easily without getting bogged down in paperwork and admin.
 But Aotearoa is unique, and Open Collective NZ is new, so who knows what will emerge!

 What do I get if I sign up?

 Essentially two things:

-A tech platform to help your Collective thrive.
-It has lots of features like crowdfunding, transparent budget tracking, and community engagement tools.
-Learn more about the software features.
+A tech platform to help your Collective thrive, with features like crowdfunding, transparent budget tracking, and community engagement tools.
+(Learn more about the software).

 Register on supplier and vendor systems so companies can support you.

-Provide any documentation needed, like bank account verification, company registration info, GST number, etc.
+Provide documentation like bank account verification, company registration info, GST number, etc.

-Sign contracts with vendors, venues, contractors or other third parties who your project wants to engage.
+Sign contracts with vendors, venues, contractors or other third parties your project wants to engage.

 Any other requests you have, to best of our ability!